 Copyright © Nucleus Medical Media, Inc.

-Symptoms of deafness in infants may be noted at these stages:
+Symptoms of deafness in infants and toddlers may be noted at these stages:

 All children, including newborns, should be screened for hearing loss.